UdomP/GameChaser/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a project for CIS 434.

+In order to run this project make sure you run npm install in the project directory before running npm start.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs the nessecary packages needed to run the react program

 ### `npm start`